sahassan012/IllinoisLicensePlateSearch/README.md

-# Illinois License Plate Search
+# Illinois License Plate Fines Search
 ## About
 This program uses a hashing algorithm to process fines against cars with specialized Illinois license plates.
 It uses an implementation of a hashtable data structure and a hash function to yield O(1) retrieval of total fines associated with a given specialized plate.